-A quick summary of our latest paper follows the abstract below…
+A quick summary of our latest paper follows the full-text link and abstract below…

 Rugby seven players often compete in 2-day tournaments over consecutive weekends, leaving only 5 days to recover and prepare for the next tournament.
 Many tournaments are held internationally, adding substantial travel demands to the already-taxing nature of the sport.
 We hypothesized that the added stress of travel for an international tournament may result in greater decrements in HRV relative to a local tournament.